homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 So apparently the winner is <b>ESP32-S2 WROOM</b> with almost triple battery life.
 <br>
 <h3>Measuring the working time</h3>
-To measure working time you shall NOT rely only on millis or micros - ESP32 gives totally strange readings even if you print millis() just as the second line in void setup() (after Serial.begin(x)) - I used PPK2 and estimated the time the ESP32 works measuring the power consumption.
+To measure working time you shall NOT rely only on millis or micros.
+I.e. ESP32S reports millis as first line in setup() as xx while ESP32-S2 shows 280ms.
+And actually both are wrong as you can see below on the screens:
 <br>
 <br>
 <b>ESP32S times measured:</b>